Introduction

 - Find the Business and Human Rights course under the "Continuing Education" tab.

-Please note that is is only possible to apply for two of our master's courses taught in English, via Søknadsweb.
+Please note that it is only possible to apply for this master's courses via Søknadsweb.
 In order to apply for any other of our continuing education courses taught in English, please see course webpages for for guidance.

 Course content